 Inspired by the connection with her peer support mentor and by the plan that she developed with her doctors, Jacqueline set out to take care of business.
 Her plan would include surgery to remove her right breast, followed by four weeks of chemotherapy (Adriamycin® [doxorubicin]/Cytoxan® [cyclophosphamide]) before her delivery date, and a course of chemotherapy (Taxol® [paclitaxel]) following the birth.
-She responded extremely well to her initial chemo, underwent successful surgery, and delivered her daughter, Scarlet, via cesarean section on December 30, 2003.
+She responded extremely well to her initial chemo, underwent successful surgery, and delivered her daughter, Scarlet, via cesarean section.
 Scarlet was perfectly healthy, and Jacqueline soon started her second round of chemo.

 But the Taxol, Jacqueline says, combined with postpartum depression, put her in a dark place, and she really struggled emotionally until she again sought the help of a peer network.
 “I’m a social worker,” she says, “so I was, like, I run support groups—I don’t need a support group.
 By the time I was sobbing every night, my husband said, ‘Please join a support group and get some mental health help.’
 When I finally did join a support group, it was the best thing I ever did.”